 Your safety is most important to us.

 On a Trek Travel cycling vacation, understanding and abiding by the rules of bicycling safety is the most important part of each day.
-Below are some of the common safety guidelines those that we follow at Trek Travel, and we ask that you follow them while traveling with us, too.
+Below are some of the common bike safety guidelines those that we follow at Trek Travel, and we ask that you follow them while traveling with us, too.
 Our guides will also remind you about how to safely ride during your trip and are always a great reference for learning best-practices of riding a bike.
 If you’d like to read more about all the safety measures Trek Travel takes on every trip, click here.

 - It is required that you wear a helmet at all times when on your bike.

 - Obey all traffic signs.

 - Ride on the same side of the road as the direction of moving traffic.

 - Use the appropriate hand signals when stopping, slowing down, and turning.